 The University of Surrey was established in September 1966 with the grant of its Royal Charter, but its roots go back to a late 19th-century which concerned providing greater access to further and higher education for the poorer inhabitants of London.

-Since 2000, Surrey’ campus has been transformed through a £400 million building development and improvement programme – including £130 million on student accommodation, £36 million on Surrey Sports Park, £16 million on the Library and Learning Centre and £4.5 million on the Ivy Arts Centre.
+Since 2000, Surrey’s campus has been transformed through a £400 million building development and improvement programme – including £130 million on student accommodation, £36 million on Surrey Sports Park, £16 million on the Library and Learning Centre and £4.5 million on the Ivy Arts Centre.

-The University which was recently ranked fifth by Times Higher Education for student experience, an impressive rise of 21 places on the previous year.
+The University was recently ranked fifth by Times Higher Education for student experience, an impressive rise of 21 places on the previous year.

-Surrey was also recognized as an ‘outstanding’ institution when it received a prestigious Gold award in the first ever Teaching Excellence Framework (TEF), which is a testament to the passion for inspiring its students and preparing them for a bright future.
+Surrey was also recognised as an ‘outstanding’ institution when it received a prestigious Gold award in the first ever Teaching Excellence Framework (TEF), which is a testament to the passion for inspiring its students and preparing them for a bright future.
 TEF Gold is awarded to institutions that consistently deliver outstanding teaching, learning and outcomes for their students.

 The University of Surrey is one of the UK’s leading professional, scientific and technological universities.
 In fact, Food Science and Hospitality, Leisure, Recreation and Tourism, have once again topped the tables in their respective disciplines, showcasing Surrey’s expertise in these areas.
-Surrey’s legacy in hospitality and tourism education has built an alumni network of over 10,000 professionals with many of these establishing themselves as global leaders.
+Surrey’s legacy in Hospitality and Tourism education has built an alumni network of over 10,000 professionals with many of these establishing themselves as global leaders.

 The University of Surrey is proud to be one of the most culturally diverse universities in the UK.